Considering Selling Your Business? You’re Not Alone

 When is the best time to sell a business?

-The best time to sell a business is when it is performing strongly, growth prospects are clear and you are not under pressure to sell.
+The best time to sell a business is usually when it is performing strongly, its future growth is clear and you are not under pressure to complete a sale.
+Buyers are generally more attracted to businesses with rising or stable profits, reliable financial information and credible opportunities for further growth.

-• The owner has planned the sale 12–18 months in advance
+- The owner has started preparing well in advance

-Ultimately, the best time to sell is when both the business and the owner are ready, with the company positioned to demonstrate strong value to potential buyers.
+Ultimately, the best time to sell is when both you and the business are ready, and the company can demonstrate sustainable performance and future value to potential buyers.

 Do I need an adviser to sell my business?